andywarr/askseer.ai/PERSONA_VERSIONING.md

 - Now filters to only return personas where `isLatest = true`
 - This ensures dropdowns only show the latest version of each persona

+#### `dbGetPersona`

+- **Updated** to fetch related studies (heuristic evaluations and cognitive walkthroughs) for ALL versions in the persona group, not just the current version
+- This allows viewing all studies that used any version of a persona when viewing the persona detail page
+- Falls back to current version only if `personaGroupId` is not set (for backwards compatibility)

 #### `dbGetPersonaVersions` (new)

 - New function to fetch all versions of a persona group